 Call it White bean salad or cannellini salad or even kale salad.
 This white bean salad recipe can pass as any of them since it has both in good measure.

 Among all the indulgent and delicious dishes we cook, with all that melting cheese, saucy gravies, and rich meaty mains, I try to balance them with some salads.
-I believe in the health benefits of foods like kale or spinach or white beans and lookout for every opportunity to include them in our diet.
-And this gluten-free salad recipe uses two of these nutrient-dense foods - cannellini beans and kale.
+I believe in the health benefits of foods like kale or spinach or white beans and look for every opportunity to include them in our diet.
+This gluten-free salad recipe uses two of these nutrient-dense foods – cannellini beans and kale.

 Kale is a healthy green leaf to fill your diet with nutrition.
 You can find kale throughout the year even though it is abundant even in the coldest months.
 Packed with antioxidants, and vitamins like A, B, C, and K, omega-3 fatty acids, and minerals, it is considered a superfood.
 Given its benefits, I try to pair kale with stuff that makes the dish interesting as well as up the flavor with a star dressing like this lemon vinaigrette.

 There are a few kale recipes I make at home to keep it varying and interesting and have already shared in the blog – Apple Kale Salad With Apple Cider Vinaigrette, Lemon Kale Pasta, and Mushroom, Kale And White Bean Soup.

 Pairing kale in this dish is white beans, especially the cannellini beans also known as white kidney beans, which are the largest of white beans.
 White beans are perhaps the healthiest of beans and a superfood in their own right.
 Packed with protein and dietary fiber, they complement the dark green leaves both in color and bite.
 White beans make this salad more fulfilling.